andypike/rectify/readme.md

 ## Commands

+Commands (also known as Service Objects) are the home of your business logic.
+They allow you to simplify your models and controllers and allow them to focus on what they are responsible for.
+A Command should encapsulate a single user task such as registering for a new account or placing an order.
+You of course don't need to put all code for this task within the Command, you can (and should) create other classes that your Command uses to perform it's work.

+With regard to naming, Rectify suggests using verbs rather than nouns for Command class names, for example `RegisterAccount`, `PlaceOrder` or `GenerateEndOfYearReport`.
+Notice that we don't suffix commands with `Command` or `Service` or similar.

 Commands in Rectify are based on [Wisper](https://github.com/krisleech/wisper) which allows classes to broadcast events for publish/subscribe capabilities.
 `Rectify::Command` is a lightweight class that gives an alternate API and adds some helper methods to improve Command logic.

 The reason for using the pub/sub model rather than returning a result means that we can reduce the number of conditionals in our code as the outcome of a Command might be more complex than just success or failure.

-With regard to naming, Rectify suggests using verbs rather than nouns for Command class names, for example `RegisterAccount`, `PlaceOrder` or `GenerateEndOfYearReport`.
-Notice that we don't suffix commands with `Command` or `Service` or similar.

 Here is an example Command with the structure Rectify suggests (as seen in the overview above):